1. Busuu vs Babbel

 Indonesian

-Key difference: Busuu offers Asian languages (Japanese, Chinese, Korean) and Arabic that Babbel does not.
-However, some reviewers note that Busuu's Asian language courses, particularly Chinese, may be lower quality than their European language offerings.
-Babbel focuses exclusively on languages where they can deliver high-quality courses, which is why they avoid Asian languages entirely.
+The key split: Busuu offers Asian languages (Japanese, Chinese, Korean) and Arabic that Babbel does not touch.
+Some reviewers have noted that Busuu's Asian language courses, particularly Chinese, may be lower quality than their European language offerings.
+Babbel avoids Asian languages entirely, concentrating only on languages where they feel confident in course quality.
+Whether this reflects wisdom or limitation depends on what you want to learn.

 7. Cost breakdown